KansasFest: KansasFest continues

 By the time its second decade began in 1999, KansasFest was becoming as much about preservation of the past as it was about advancing the Apple II platform.
 The conference began to also have sessions covering computing on the Macintosh, Newton, and Palm computers.
 Attendees were often not programmers or developers, but increasingly were those who enjoyed retrocomputing or had a nostalgic connection with the Apple II.
 It was also a venue for demonstration of new uses for the Apple II that had never been previously considered.
 For example, Michael Mahon showed off his AppleCrate parallel processing Apple II in 2007, with a number of Apple IIe boards connected together, updated to a seventeen board system by the following year.
 A programmer, David Schmenk wrote a first-person maze game in 2007, "Escape From The Homebrew Computer Club" using 16-color lo-res graphics, something that could have been run on an Apple II in 1977 if anyone had thought of it.
 He demonstrated this game at KansasFest in 2011.

 Furthermore, the committee began to seek out keynote speakers from outside of the immediate community, to increase interest in the event.
 This trend began in 2003, when Steve Wozniak agreed to speak to a turnout that was double that of the previous year.
 Other speakers have included David Sztela (of Nibble magazine, later employed at Apple), Lane Roathe (early Apple II game programmer), Jason Scott (digital preservationist), Mark Simonsen (of Beagle Bros), and Bob Bishop (programmer and Apple employee).

 Starting in 2005, the event began to be held at a new venue, Rockhurst University, nine miles to the north of Avila, and still in Kansas City, Missouri.
 Though attendance reached an all-time low of 28 in 2006, it has been steadily climbing since.
-Fans of the Apple II computer come from all over the United States, and have come from Canada, Australia and Great Britain.
+Fans of the Apple II computer come from all over the United States, and have come from Canada, Australia, Great Britain, France and Germany.